mavidian/DataConveyer_Route837ByAmt/README.md

 DataConveyer_Route837ByAmt is a console application to demonstrate routing capabilities of Data Conveyer.

-The input file is expected to be a complete X12 interchange envelope that contains 837 transactions, i.e. medical claim.
-Each 837 transaction is evaluated by Data Conveyer, specifically the CLM02 element ("claim monetary amount") is examined and depending on whether it is below $1,000 or not, the transaction gets routed to one of the 2 output files (_low or _high).
+The input file is expected to be a complete X12 interchange envelope that contains EDI 837 transactions, i.e. medical claims.
+Each transaction is evaluated by Data Conveyer, specifically the CLM02 element ("claim monetary amount") is examined and depending on whether it is below $1,000 or not, the transaction gets routed to one of the 2 output files (_low or _high).
 Each of the 2 output file contains a complete, properly populated X12 interchange envelope.